AryanSaxenaa/BeachView/README.md

 The final project demonstrates the practical application of computer graphics principles including:

-- 2D and 3D transformations
+- 2D  transformations
 - Projection and viewing
 - Basic object rendering and manipulation
 - Interactive control using keyboard and mouse inputs

-The project was developed using **OpenGL** and C++, and aims to provide an interactive experience for manipulating 2D and 3D objects.
+The project was developed using **OpenGL** and C++, and aims to provide an interactive experience for manipulating 2D objects.

 ## Project Description

-The project involves creating a 3D environment where users can:
+The project involves creating a environment where users can:

 - Move objects with keyboard inputs
 - Use keyboard inputs to adjust the view (day/night)